indestiny0xff/Agora/README.md

 - **Open Source Intelligence (OSINT)! 🧠**: Access a wealth of OSINT articles to enhance your understanding of current cyber threats and trends.

+- **Disinformation Watch! 🏴‍☠️**: Track and analyze disinformation campaigns, propaganda tactics, and misinformation trends from credible sources to stay informed and vigilant.

 ## How to Use AGORA?

 AGORA is user-friendly and straightforward!
 Simply run the program with a few command-line arguments to access a wealth of cybersecurity information.
 Here's a sneak peek: